Roast Chicken Recipe:

 - Rest the chicken after removing it from the oven.
 It will allow the juices to reabsorb and help it be so juicy and delicious.

-Great Sides for Roasted Chicken:
+Great Sides for Roasted or Baked Chicken:

 - Roasted Garlic Bleu Cheese Mashed Potatoes